-This module is core to several subspecializations of the Applied Computer Engineering study program and provides the foundation for a number of programming modules that students will take in the following semesters.
-Students learn to apply the theory taught in the rest of the program in practical situations like machine learning, data mining, console application development, or data wrangling.
-Skills learned in this module will contribute significantly to students’ development as professionals in respected fields.
+This module is core to several Applied Computer Engineering study programmes and provides the foundation for a number of programming modules that students will take in the following semesters.
+It gives students the possibility to apply the theory taught in the rest of the programme in practical situations like machine learning, data mining, console application development or data wrangling.
+Skills learnt in this module will contribute significantly to students’ development as professionals in respecting fields.

 Students will learn:

 • How to apply procedural programming concepts in a scripting language.

 • About object-oriented programming in a scripting language.

 • How to apply testing and quality assurance techniques for scripting language.

 • How to use custom modules and packages for data visualization.

 • How to use networking libraries to access remote resources.

 The module is taught in Python programming language.
 The module assessment is based on solving a series of smaller practical tasks in the defined programming language and software development tool.